-Leaders of the G7 nations have reached a landmark agreement to provide Ukraine with a $50 billion loan, a crucial financial package announced at their summit in Italy.
-This significant commitment aims to bolster Ukraine's defense and reconstruction efforts, as reported by Reuters on Thursday.
+Leaders of the Group of Seven (G7) nations have reached a political agreement to provide Ukraine with a significant $50 billion loan.
+This landmark decision was made at their summit in Italy on June 13, 2024, as reported by Reuters.

 -